 4. Cleanse the home

 Do it with conviction.
 Starting from the inner left corner of your home or space you are cleansing, slowly move around the space staying to the left.
 Fan the smoke over covering the whole space and stopping intuitively at places that need more clearing.
 Hold in mind your intentions for this ceremony as you perform the smudging.
-Make your way to the front door and shoot the smoke out.
+Make your way to the front door and shoot the smoke out the front door.
 Keep doors and windows open until smoke clears.

 5. Finishing Up